 Being in Pain is a Better Option than Becoming Addicted to Painkillers.

-When used as carefully and for a short period, painkillers can be safe and effective way to eliminate pain and restore an individual’s quality of life.
-While they are not risk-free, neither is suffering with chronic debilitating pain.
-Individuals should talk with their physician about their addiction fears and individual history, so that they can find a drug option that works for them.
+When used carefully and for a short period, painkillers can be a safe and effective way to eliminate pain and restore an individual’s quality of life.
+While they are not risk-free, neither is suffering from chronic debilitating pain.
+Individuals should talk with their physician about their addiction fears and individual history so that they can find a drug option that works for them.

 Only Weak Willed People Develop a Prescription Painkiller Addiction.